ganeti/ganeti/man/ganeti.rst

     parameter cannot be set on individual nodes, as its value must be the same within each node group.

+ovs
+    When this Boolean flag is enabled, OpenvSwitch will be used as the network layer.
+This will cause the initialization of OpenvSwitch on the nodes when added to the cluster.
+Per default this is not enabled.

+ovs_name
+    When ovs is enabled, this parameter will represent the name of the OpenvSwitch to generate and use.
+This will default to `switch1`.

+ovs_link
+    When ovs is enabled, a OpenvSwitch will be initialized on new nodes and will have this as its connection to the outside.
+This parameter is not set per default, as it depends very much on the specific setup.

 Hypervisor State Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~